spicyjack/build_apache/build_lagrange.md

 mod_perl 2.0.7
 --------------
-Make sure 'libperl.so' exists, it should be a [sym|hard]link back to libperl.so.5.X.X.
+Make sure 'libperl.so' exists, it should be a symlink/hardlink back to libperl.so.5.X.X.
 If it doesn't exist, create it as a symlink back to the library file.